wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 `string typeId`
-The type identifier
+The type identifier.

 **Response**
 The response includes a status code and a response body.

 **Response body**
-The requested SdsType
+The requested SdsType.

 Example response body: